google/go-cloud/internal/docs/design.md

     HTTP headers, XML/JSON body, etc.).
 It would be difficult and fragile to scrub it all.

--   The scrub process would also be fragile relative to changes in providers (e.g., adding a new dynamic HTTP response header).
+-   The scrub process would also be fragile relative to changes in services (e.g., adding a new dynamic HTTP response header).

--   The scrub process would need to be implemented for every new provider, increasing the barrier to entry for new implementations.
+-   The scrub process would need to be implemented for every new service, increasing the barrier to entry for new implementations.

--   Scrubbing would likely be even more difficult for providers using a non-HTTP-based protocol (e.g., gRPC).
+-   Scrubbing would likely be even more difficult for services using a non-HTTP-based protocol (e.g., gRPC).

 -   Scrubbing the data decreases the fidelity of the replay test, since it